-I’ve had a Kindle reader for the last seven or eight years and I’ve never written a post about them.
+I’ve had a Kindle reader for the last decade and I’ve never written a post about them.

 (I’ve legit had a post in draft about my Kindle since 2013 – maybe it’s time to finish it?).

 Just to make sure we’re all on the same page, this post is about Kindle READERS, not Kindle tablets like the Kindle Fire or Kindle Fire Kids Edition.
-We have a Kindle Fire Kids Edition and love it and I’m happy to do a separate post about it, but this post is specifically about e-readers.
+This post is specifically about e-readers.

 Here are 5 reasons I absolutely love my Kindle Reader: